How To Keep You and Your Guests Safe on Thanksgiving

 Anytime you go to someone else’s house for Thanksgiving, you can keep your own house safe by taking steps like locking your windows and doors, installing a home security system and leaving your lights turned on to make it seem like someone is home.
 If you have smart home devices, you may even be able to set a time for your lights to turn off automatically in case you plan on being out late.

-Meanwhile, if you’re traveling out of town on Thanksgiving, consider hiring someone to house-sit for you or, at the very least, asking a friend or neighbor to pick up your mail and packages while you are away.
+Meanwhile, if you’re traveling out of town on Thanksgiving, consider hiring someone to housesit for you or, at the very least, asking a friend or neighbor to pick up your mail and packages while you are away.
 It’s also helpful if you leave a vehicle parked in your driveway while you are gone.

-The less obvious it is that no one is home, the less likely it is that your home will be the target of a burglary.
+In general, the less obvious it is that no one is home, the less likely it is that your home will be the target of a burglary.

 Does My Standard Home Insurance Policy Cover Thanksgiving Accidents?